 There are some alternatives to pet insurance if this is not an option for you:

 - Self-insurance.
 You can set aside money each month to pay for any potential pet bills.
-You can open a savings account, put a small amount of cash regularly, and hopefully, you’ll accumulate enough money to pay for your pet care.
+You can open a savings account, put in a small amount of cash regularly, and hopefully, you’ll accumulate enough money to pay for your pet care.

 - Charities.
 There are some charities that have free pet hospitals.
 However, keep in mind that they’re usually underfunded and help people who are on income support.